 He resumed and completed his neurosurgical training at the Cleveland Clinic Foundation, training under the top professors in the field of Neurosurgery.
 He completed a combined Orthopedic and Neurosurgical Surgery Spine Fellowship at the Cleveland Clinic under the guidance of Dr. Ed Benzel, Dr. Iain Kalfas, and Dr. Richard Schlenk.
 During the one year fellowship he gained experience in the latest techniques of complex spine deformity and spine oncology.

-Over the last two years Dr. Bidros was practicing neurosurgery in Princeton, New Jersey before he and his family decided to relocate back to his hometown of Lafayette, Louisiana.
-It was always his intention to practice neurosurgery and to provide excellent and compassionate care to the people in his community.
+After mastering his Neurosurgical skills for two years in Princeton, New Jersey, he and his family decided to relocate back to Louisiana.
+For Four years, Dr. Bidros practiced neurosurgery and provided excellent and compassionate care to the people in the community.

 Dr. Bidros has conducted clinical research and published several articles and book chapters in the neurosurgical literature.
 He has presented at several neurological society meetings.
 Dr. Bidros’ clinical interests include complex spine, cranial and spinal oncology.

-Outside of work, he is a sports fanatic, and enjoys playing basketball, soccer, and tennis.
-Dr. Bidros and his wife Dr. Maria S. Bidros (ophthalmologist) are the proud parents of three young boys, Daniel, Jacob, and Samuel.
+Outside of work, he enjoys playing basketball, soccer, and tennis.
+Dr. Bidros and his wife Dr. Maria S. Bidros (ophthalmologist) are the proud parents of three young boys, Daniel, Jacob, Samuel and a beautiful daughter Isabella.